 Models are an essential part for the design time and runtime framework development.
 The ONAP modeling project leverages the experience of member companies, standard organizations and other open source projects to produce models which are simple, extensible, and reusable.
 The goal is to fulfill the requirements of various use cases, guide the development and bring consistency among ONAP components and explore a common model to improve the interoperability of ONAP.

-In El Alto release, modeling project rename the generic parser into etsi catalog, which still provide the parser functionalities, as well as additional package management functionalities.
+The modeling project includes the ETSI catalog component, which provides the parser functionalities, as well as additional package management functionalities.

 - MEF and TMF interfaces are used in the External APIs

 - In addition to the ETSI-NFV defined VNFD and NSD models mentioned above, ONAP supports the NFVO interfaces (SOL005 between the SO and VFC, SOL003 from either the SO or VFC to an external VNFM).

 - Further collaboration includes 5G/ORAN & 3GPP Harmonization, Acumos DCAE Integration, and CNCF Telecom User Group (TUG).